 ABOUT THE ARTIST

-Richard Baratta was born into a musically oriented family in Poughkeepsie, NY in 1950.
+Grammy Nomimated Richard Baratta was born into a musically oriented family in Poughkeepsie, NY in 1950.
 He began his musical journey at the age 12, playing saxophone, flute and drums, and eventually, exclusively drums.
 He played mostly jazz all through his teens.
 After earning a BA in History from Wagner College in 1973, and after studying with Jack DeJohnette, Bob Moses and Steve Haas he moved to NYC in 1975 to pursue his musical career.
-From 1975 to 1984 Baratta played gigs in and around NYC and other locales.
+From 1975 to 1984 Baratta played gigs and recorded in and out of NYC.
 Some of his bandmates and associations were with John Stubblefield, Joe Ford, Frank Strozier, Hal Galper, Mike Richmond, Saheb Sarbib, Dennis Irwin, Vernon Reid, Billy Bang, Jack Wilkens, Ryo Kawasaki, Jessica Hagedorn and the Gangster Choir, Guilherme Franco, Pe De Boi, Cyro Baptista, and a very memorable one day hit with Hank Mobley and then Johnny Hartman.

 In 1984, Baratta decided to dramatically alter paths, and pursued a career in movie production.
 "Money was tight, the gigs were hard to come by, and I was getting married and wanted to raise a family.
 It was just time for a very difficult decision that had to be made.
 I looked back many times and terribly missed the joy in playing and the camaraderie with the musicians.
 It was a total about face, but I have no regrets, except missing the live performance."